 Shorter hairstyles provide balance with the strong jawline of this “reverse heart” face shape.
 Try layering and adding volume around the temples.
 A graduated bob and styles that taper at the jawline also do the trick.

-Kathy Ireland, Victoria Beckham and Fantasia Barrino all have triangular faces and hairstyles that work for them.
+Kathy Ireland, Victoria Beckham, and Fantasia Barrino all have triangular faces and hairstyles that work for them.

-Diamond-shaped faces have narrow foreheads and jawlines, but wide, high cheekbones.
+Diamond-shaped faces have narrow foreheads and jawlines but wide, high cheekbones.

 The diamond shape is balanced like oval faces are, but the high cheekbones provide more drama.
-Just pay attention to the area between the cheekbones and chin.
+Just pay attention to the area between the cheekbones and the chin.
 Extra volume there provides your delicate chin with more weight.